 Egg hatching during the cold season.
-The proportion of field-hatched eggs (P{hatch}) was calculated for each oviposition substrate by dividing the number of observed larvae by the initial number of viable eggs.
+The proportion of field-hatched eggs was calculated for each oviposition substrate by dividing the number of observed larvae by the initial number of viable eggs.
 The hatching response in the field was compared between weeks of immersion with a Generalized Linear Mixed Model, (GLMM) using R software, Version 3.1.2 (R Core Team 2014), accessed through a user friendly interface in Infostat software (Di Rienzo et al. 2014).
-An observation-level random intercept variable was included in the model to account for overdispersion (Zuur et al.
+An observation-level random intercept variable was included in the model to account for overdispersion (Zuur et al. 2013).

-2013).
 The binomial family with the logit link function was selected.
-Multiple comparisons were performed with Fisher's LSD test on ranks (Conover 1999).
+Multiple comparisons were performed with Fisher's LSD test on ranks (Conover 1999) adjusting the significance of the test with the Holm-Bonferroni correction for multiple comparisons (Holm, 1979).

-For each immersion, the following variables were calculated: the mean temperature of 96 hours before the immersion (T°{p}) , the mean temperature of 48 hours during immersion (T°{i}) , the mean temperature of 15 days before $T^{\circ}{p}(T^{\circ}{a})$, the daily numbers of hours with light or photoperiod (P).
+For each immersion, the following variables were calculated: the mean temperature of 48 hours during immersion (immersion temperature), the mean temperature of 96 hours before the immersion (pre-immersion temperature), the mean temperature of 15 days before pre-immersion temperature (acclimatization temperature), and the daily numbers of hours with light (photoperiod).
+The periods of the pre-immersion temperature and acclimatization temperature were defined after previous exploration of the data.

-The relationship between P{hatch} and T°{p} , T°{i} , T°{a} , and P was analyzed with a logistic regression analysis.
+The relationship between egg hatching and pre-immersion temperature, immersion temperature, acclimatization temperature, and photoperiod was analyzed with a logistic regression analysis.
+The dependent categorical variable was the hatching response of each egg (hatched = 1, not hatched = 0).
 The logistic regression was performed by the sequential method, starting with the full model, and deleting variables one by one until all variables in the model had significant contributions at a 0.05 probability level.

 Development of immature stages during the cold season.
-For each replica of each cohort, survival during development (S) was estimated as the number of adults at the end of the experiments divided by the number of initial larvae.
+For each replica of each cohort, survival during development was estimated as the number of adults at the end of the experiments divided by the number of initial larvae.
+Development time was estimated from the first instar larvae to adult stage and the mean development time of each cohort was calculated for each replica.
 In addition, the mean temperature from the beginning of each cohort to the emergence of adults was calculated for each replica.

 Survival was compared among cohorts with a GLMM.
 The factors considered were: cohort (sixteen levels) and hatching site (two levels: field or lab).
 The binomial family with the logit link function was selected.
-To assess significant differences, post-hoc comparisons among cohorts were made with Fisher's LSD test on ranks.
+To assess significant differences, post-hoc comparisons among cohorts were made with Fisher's LSD test on ranks, adjusting the significance of the test with the Holm-Bonferroni correction for multiple comparisons.

-The proportion of females (F) was estimated as the number of females at the end of the experiments divided by the total number of adults.
-The relationship between F and S was analyzed with Pearson correlation.
+The proportion of females was estimated as the number of females at the end of the experiments divided by the total number of adults.
+The association between proportion of females and survival was analyzed with Pearson correlation.